jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### EW 26 Change of spreading method
-Requirements for change from straight-line and market value method (1) A person may change from the straight-line method or the market value method if they change to a method that is not a method for IFRS under section EW 15B, and the Commissioner has given written authorisation for the change.
+Requirements for change from straight-line and market value method (1) A person may change from the straight-line method or the market value method if they change to a method that is not a method for IFRS under section EW 15B, and the Commissioner has authorised the change and notified the person of the authorisation.
 Change of other method
-(2) A person may change from any spreading method to any other method if the Commissioner's written authorisation under subsection (1) is not required for the change, and they have a sound commercial reason for the change.
+(2) A person may change from any spreading method to any other method if the Commissioner's notification under subsection (1) is not required for the change, and they have a sound commercial reason for the change.
 The advancement, deferral, or reduction of an income tax liability is not a sound commercial reason.
 Spreading method adjustment
 (3) When a person changes their spreading method under subsection (2),— (a) they must use the formula in section EW 27 to calculate a spreading method adjustment for the income year in which they change the method; and